drgimpfen/Docker-Archiver/README.md

 **Note:** The `/api/*` endpoints have their own authentication via Bearer tokens.
 The download endpoint (`/download/<token>`) uses time-limited tokens and doesn't require session authentication.

+Downloads are always prepared/stored under `/tmp/downloads` on the host container (this path is fixed and not configurable).
+If a requested token points to an archive outside this directory, the application will attempt to regenerate a download file into `/tmp/downloads` before serving it.

 ### Reverse proxy examples

 For readable, centralized reverse proxy guidance and ready-to-copy examples for Traefik, Nginx / Nginx Proxy Manager, and Caddy, see `REVERSE_PROXY.md`.